juicedata/juicefs/docs/en/development/contributing_guide.md

 ## Contribution Flow

-This is a rough outline of what a contributor's workflow looks like:

 1. Create a topic branch from where to base the contribution.
 This is usually `main`.
 1. Make commits of logical units.
 1. Make sure commit messages are in the proper format.
 1. Push changes in a topic branch to a personal fork of the repository.
 1. Submit a pull request to [`juicedata/juicefs`](https://github.com/juicedata/juicefs/compare).
 The PR should link to one issue which either created by you or others.
 1. The PR must receive approval from at least one maintainer before it be merged.

-Happy hacking!